 2014.
 Are we living in an Orwellian State?
 BSG blog

-I convene the Foundations module.
-This is one of the core modules on the Masters in Public Policy (MPP).
+Foundations is one of the core modules on the Masters in Public Policy (MPP).
 Its purpose is to introduce students to the fundamental values that both justify and should inform the practice of government; to equip students to identify the moral issues at stake in policy issues; and to help them reason well regarding those issues.
 See here for more.
 The module takes place in Michaelmas term.

 I am co-editing a volume of new philosophical essays on trust, with Paul Faulkner (Sheffield).
-This is in press with Oxford University Press, with expected publication in late 2016.
+This is in press with Oxford University Press, with expected publication in early 2017.

 Articles & book chapters